near/near-sdk-contract-tools/workspaces-tests/README.md

 # `workspaces` tests

-This package contains tests for the `near-contract-tools` package using the `workspaces` crate.
+This package contains tests for the `near-sdk-contract-tools` package using the `workspaces` crate.

 ## Running the tests